sheory/sheory/README.md

 Hello! 👋 I’m Sheory Machado Martins, a Software Engineer skilled in backend and frontend development with Python, Flask, FastAPI, and React.js.

-👩‍💻 I'm current mid level developer at Zenvia.
+👩‍💻 I'm currently a Mid Level Developer at [Zenvia](https://github.com/zenvia).

 📊 I’m also delving into data science, focusing on data analysis and predictive modeling.
 <br/>
 <hr/>
 💻⚡ Stack
 <br /> <br/>